kokkos/kokkos-fft/paper/paper.md

 # Summary

-kokkos-fft implements local (non-distributed) interfaces between Kokkos and de facto standard FFT libraries, including FFTW, cuFFT, rocFFT, and oneMKL.
-The key concept of kokkos-fft is "As easy as numpy, as fast as vendor libraries".
-This library has simple interface like numpy.fft with in-place and out-of-place transforms, while keeping the performance portability.
-An exercise to solve the 2D Hasegawa-Wakatani turbulence with the Fourier spectral method demonstrates that we can achieve a signficiant speed up against python version without increasing the lines of code (LOC) drastically.
-This library allows the user to perform FFTs efficiently and simply in the kokkos ecosystem [@Trott2021].
+kokkos-fft provides a unified, performance-portable interface for Fast Fourier Transforms (FFTs) within the Kokkos ecosystem [@Trott2021].
+It seamlessly integrates with leading local FFT libraries including FFTW, cuFFT, rocFFT, and oneMKL.
+Designed for simplicity and efficiency, kokkos-fft offers a user experience akin to numpy.fft for in-place and out-of-place transforms, while leveraging the raw speed of vendor-optimized libraries.
+A demonstration solving 2D Hasegawa-Wakatani turbulence with the Fourier spectral method illustrates how kokkos-fft can deliver significant speedups over Python-based alternatives without drastically increasing code complexity, empowering researchers to perform high-performance FFTs simply and effectively.

 # Statement of need